By Mike Kocsis | 10 minutes read | Last updated: September 29, 2025 Categories: Testosterone

 - Vaginal dryness

-How is free testosterone measured?
+How to measure free testosterone levels?

-There are two important testosterone tests that are used to measure free testosterone concentration.
 One is called the total testosterone test.
-It measures the amount of total testosterone as well as the amount of free testosterone.
+This test measures the amount of total testosterone as well as the amount of free testosterone.
 The other test is called the free testosterone test, and it measures the concentration of only free testosterone.

-These tests are simple blood tests where blood is drawn from your vein and stored in a tube that is sent to the laboratory for testing.
-Testosterone tests are performed in the morning because you have the highest testosterone levels at that time.
+These tests are simple blood tests where a blood sample is drawn from your vein and stored in a tube that is sent to the laboratory for testing.

 Why should you test free testosterone levels?